 - Avoid repeating the same nouns and verbs within a paragraph.
 Use a thesaurus to find synonyms.

 - Stick to the topic.
 Sentences and paragraphs should flow into one another.

 - Write simply.
 Avoid using too many modifiers, adjectives or adverbs.
 Replace weak verbs and adjectives with power words to evoke emotion.

 - Leave out unnecessary commas, quotation marks, pretentious words and exclamation points.

 - Pay attention to spelling, grammar and punctuation.
 These errors upset many readers, and they will abandon your site if the writing is full of errors.

 - Ask yourself if your post has a beginning, a middle and an ending.
 Start by asking a question or telling us what you’re going to write about.
 Give us the information in the middle.
 Sum it up at the end.

 - Deliver what you promise.
 Does your post fulfill the promise made in the headline?
 For example if you write a post that offers “20 memorable marketing quotes” make them memorable.
 Readers like to feel they have learned something.
 Leave them feeling satisfied so they’ll return to read more of your content.

-Choose a Featured Image that Packs a Punch
+Choose a Featured Image that

 The primary purpose of including an eye-catching featured image for your post is to grab attention before they read your headline.
 Crop images to the correct size for your particular WordPress Theme and social media.